So, you’ve just completed a project for a client. You’re waiting for them to pay you for all the work you’ve done.

 - Define any late fees that customers are required to pay

 If they don’t pick up your phone call, don’t panic.
-They might be in the middle of something else or they might not recognise your phone number.
+They might be in the middle of something else or they might not recognize your phone number.
 Follow the call up with a text and then call them back either in a few hours or the next day.

 If you customer appears to be ignoring you and not paying the invoice, you can try visiting their office.